 …naked.
 With me spooning her after some mind-blowing (and confusing) horizontal jogging.
 We wake up and we feel weird, but we continue this relationship because even in the midst of the confusion – we’re good for each other.
 We make each other happy and feel safe.

-I’ve always been jealous (and even cynical) of travellers who have claimed to fall in love at first sight with a country.
+I’ve always been a little envious (and even cynical) of travellers who have claimed to fall in love at first sight with a country.
 Now I have experienced it and I’m asking myself if it’s actually a good thing.
 Is it a case of ‘better to have loved and lost, to never have lost at all,’ or is it merely a case of living too much in the past and taking me away from the present moment?

-And I’m worried that a country can leave the same scars upon an individual.
 What do you think?
 Any experience with this?

 Song for the moment: ‘The First Cut is The Deepest,’ by Rod Stewart